webix-hub/gitbook-webix-jet/details/app.md

 The **use** method is used to include plugins.
 The method takes two parameters:

-- the name of the plug-in
+- the name of the plugin
-- the plug-in configuration
+- the plugin configuration

 ~~~js
 this.use(JetApp.plugins.PluginName, {